 The incident occurred during the 7-day Caribbean themed cruise "Atlantis Events" (itinerary Jan 20-27) roundtrip from homeport Fort Lauderdale (Port Everglades) to Labadee Haiti, San Juan Puerto Rico and Philipsburg St Maarten.
 For the theme voyage, the cruise ship was fully booked under "voyage charter".

 |13 September 2016||Crew / Passenger Deaths|

-On September 13, 2016, 1 male crew was killed and 4 other were seriously injured in a lifeboat accident.
+On September 13, 2016, 1 male crew was killed and 4 others were seriously injured in a lifeboat accident.
 It occurred during a lifeboat safety drill while the cruise ship was docked in Marseilles, France.
 According to French news media sources, the lifeboat dropped into the water from Promenade Deck 5 (approx 10 m / 33 ft above sea level) with all 5 crew on board.

-The killed was a 42-year-old man (of Filipino origin) employed on the ship as electrical engineer.
-Two of the injured men were in critical condition (with life-threatening injuries) and placed in absolute emergency.
+The killed was a 42-year-old man (of Filipino origin) employed on the ship as an electrical engineer.
+Two of the injured men were in critical condition (with life-threatening injuries) and placed in an absolute emergency.
 The other two were placed in emergency and discharged on Sept 17.
 All injured were hospitalized in Marseille North Hospital.

 You can add more details on reported here accident or submit new / your own Harmony Of The Seas ship incident ("Cruise Minus" report) via CruiseMapper's contact form.